About Tai Chi

 "Taiji" is the name given to the philosophy of the interaction between Yin and Yang (the opposite yet mutually supportive forces of everything in nature and the universe).
 "Taijiquan" is the name of the exercise system that we practise. "quan" (chuan) means fist, or in this context, means martial art style.
 Many people regard Taijiquan as slow relaxed movement for health and well-being, but it is also a combination of martial techniques, breath control, rich philosophy and moving meditation.

-At a basic level, the movements are performed in a slow relaxed manner, they are suitable for everyone regardless of age or fitness level.
-However, for more able-bodied students, Chen style also contains fast dynamic movements, called ‘Fa Jin’ or ‘energy release’ - bursts of power for striking, long and short range.
+At a basic level, the movements are performed in a slow relaxed manner, they are suitable for most people.
+However, for the more physically capable students, Chen style also contains fast dynamic movements, called ‘Fa Jin’ or ‘energy release’ - bursts of power for striking, long and short range.
 However these can be also practised at a more casual pace depending on the students physical abilities.
 The idea is to link all the body parts together through slow careful practise so that the body can move as one whole unit - real Tai Chi is never just "waving your arms around", it is about learning to transfer energy (movement) through every part of the body like a whip.
 This transfer of energy can then be applied to different techniques.
 The first task is to learn to hold the correct 'structures' in each move, then to learn to relax and "open" the joints.